Briefing document

 • Qualifying bonus payments of up to £3,600 per employee per annum are exempt from income tax, though both employee and employer national insurance contributions must still be paid, as must the apprenticeship levy where applicable.

-• Bonuses must be paid by the employing company – not by the EOT.
+• Bonuses must be paid by the employing company – not by the employee ownership trust.

 • Either all employees must receive the same amount of bonus or, where the bonus amount varies, it must only do so based on (i) remuneration; (ii) length of service and/or (iii) hours worked.
 Exemption is denied if the effect of the variation is to confer relief wholly or mainly on directors, the highest earners or people employed in specific parts of the business or undertaking certain kinds of activities.